 In the final instalment of Red Bull’s long-standing efforts to register its combination of the colours blue and silver as a trade mark for “energy drinks”, the CJEU has upheld the General Court's finding that the trade mark was not valid, dismissing Red Bull's appeal.

-As we discussed in our alert on the day of the decision, the case confirms a high bar for protection of colour combination marks, which often form an important part of a brand strategy.
+The case confirms a high bar for protection of colour combination marks, which often form an important part of a brand strategy.
 In particular, brand owners who seek to register a colour combination as a trade mark should ensure any description and representation conveys a predetermined and uniform arrangement to stand a chance at maintaining a validly registered EU trade mark.

 When seeking to register a colour combination as a trade mark, it is advisable to refer to the Pantone colour ID and to consider including a description which communicates the clear and precise arrangement of the colours as intended to be used.
 Creating a description that is sufficiently clear and precise may mean that the colour combination trade mark is narrow in its scope of protection, but this may be preferable to obtaining no protection at all.
 Whilst a description remains optional, in some cases, omitting a description will not serve to make the arrangement of colours more clear and precise.